Modern-day wall panels are easier to clean and maintain than ceramic tiles.

 The answer is simple.
 Just follow these expert tips on wall panel cleaning and maintenance.

 How to clean wall panels and keep them in good condition for years

 A quick cleanup on a regular basis (preferable every 1-2 days) is the best way to go.
 This will avoid stains and dirt buildups that require hard scrubbing.

-This regimen works well for all types of wall panels, including wood veneer, artificial greenery and PVC wall panels.
+This regimen works well for all types of wall panels, including wood veneer, artificial greenery and PVC wall panels like these.

 Accumulation of dirt can conceal stains.
 If possible, dust the wall panels once a day.